yqlbu/yolov3-dataloader-local/README.md

 ## YOLOv3 Dataloader on Local Machine

-This tool is tailored for those who want to train their custom dataset on a Yolov3 Model on their local machines. \
+This tool is tailored for those who want to train their custom dataset on a Yolov3 Model on their local machines.
 You may load any dataset into this tool, it will generate a trained weight in the end of the process.  \
+ \
-You may use this tool on **Google Cloud VM Instances** as well, as long as it is equipped with a **Nvidia GPU**.
+Notes: You may use this tool on **Google Cloud VM Instances** as well, as long as it is equipped with a **Nvidia GPU**.
 Ideally using K80, P100 would be good for testing.

 ### Prerequresites